sike25/unireps.github.io/_posts/2025-10-8-multimodalEmergingPatterns.md

 </div>

 #### Detection Results (Summary)

-Across SVM, KNN, and a small NN detector, detection accuracy improved with higher $\epsilon$.
-Angular perturbations were more detectable at $\epsilon=0.007$, while velocity was more detectable at $\epsilon=0.015$.
-Clustering baselines (KMeans, GMM) were near chance on average.
+The classifier roundup shows a clear trend: higher $\epsilon$ values (stronger perturbations) make detection easier.
+Angular perturbations are more detectable in general, and stand out at $\epsilon=0.007$, while velocity attacks become more visible at $\epsilon=0.015$.
+However clustering baselines such as K means and GMM hover near chance overall.

-The clustering model metrics reveal more inconsistent findings.
-We can see from K-means and GMM, that using the angular perturbations at both magnitudes of FGSM allowed for better clustering accuracy than using the velocity perturbation data alone.
-Overall, adversarial detection is most accurate when both modalities are attacked, however perturbations to the angles of MuJoCo ant's joints are more easily detected than velocity perturbations.

-Critically, we also observe a difference between FGSM attack detectability depending on scaling factor epsilon.
-This indicates high sensitivity of scaling factor's effects on attack detection.
-Both result in approximately the same attack success rate, but one is substantially more detectable.
+The broader lesson is that modality combinations shift detection difficulty, and scaling the attack changes that balance even when success rates stay similar.

 The detailed results for all detection methods are shown in the table below: